firesale/firesale/README.md

 If you find any issues or want to provide feedback we'd appreciate it if you used the GitHub issue tracker and we'll try to address them as soon as we can.

+## Pull Requests

+If you would like to submit your bug fixes, enhancements and translations to the project then you are welcome to submit pull requests here on GitHub.
+We do however ask that you use the UNIX LF (\n) line endings.

 # Contributors

 Thank you to everyone that has helped along the way, contributing not only code but time, ideas and coffee, without you this wouldn't have been possible.